oneconvergence/dkube-examples/image-denoising/README.md

 # IMAGE DENOISING EXAMPLE
 ### Directory Structure:
-1. examples directory contains all the notebooks, training code,transformer code and pipeline.ipynb files.
+1. image-denoising contains all the notebooks, training code,transformer code and pipeline.ipynb files.
 2. pn2v contains the utility functions.
 3. unet contains the network which we are using to train the model.